 Dr Ben Mullings is a Psychologist who provides psychological care to individuals balancing the need for empathy, trust, and emotional safety, alongside up to date knowledge from research.
 Ben’s consulting rooms are in Brentwood, servicing all nearby surrounding areas.
-He has an extensive background experience, applying psychotherapy across a diverse range of contexts.
-His special interests are in anxiety disorders, relationship issues, and the positive and negative uses of technology in everyday life.
+He applies psychotherapy across diverse contexts with a focal interest in anxiety disorders, relationship issues, and the positive and negative uses of technology in everyday life.
 Ben provides telepsychology services to reach people in distant areas.
 In the academic setting, he lectures and presents across a range of issues: psychotherapy models, case formulation, evidence-based care, qualitative research methods, and group therapy.

 Qualifications